jpenilla/squaremap/README.md

 ## Downloads

-Release downloads can be obtained from the [releases](https://github.com/jpenilla/squaremap/releases) section.
+Downloads can be obtained from the [releases](https://github.com/jpenilla/squaremap/releases) section.

 <details>
 <summary>Development builds</summary>